Microsoft Publisher Agreement 8.0 May 2022 update

 (b) Updates to Offers.
 To the extent you make available updates to Offers, those updates are subject to the requirements of this Agreement.

 (c) Certification.
-Each Offer is subject to Certification before such a Listing for your Offer is made available in the Commercial Marketplace.
+Each Offer is subject to Certification before the Listing for such Offer is published in the Commercial Marketplace.
 Certification and post-publication assurances, described below, may include Microsoft scanning submitted Offers for identification of security vulnerabilities.
 Microsoft's Certification of an Offer does not constitute any representation or acknowledgment by Microsoft that the Offer complies with such requirements, nor does it constitute any acceptance by Microsoft of any responsibility or liability for the Offer.

 (d) Post Publication Assurances.
 Once published in the Commercial Marketplace, Microsoft may periodically test and evaluate your Offer to verify that it continues to comply with this Agreement and Documentation.
 Microsoft may also modify your Listing solely to correct obvious spelling, grammatical or typographical errors.